mjumbewu/shareabouts-pbnyc/data/README.md

 ## Districts Page

-Copy the latest *generatedistricts.py* script and update the years.
+Copy the latest *generatedistricts.py* script and update the cycle.
 Open the new script and update the participating districts.
 Run this script from within the *data/* folder, something like: